Chlamydia

 Signs and symptoms

-Some girls may notice
+Some vagina owners may notice

 A burning sensation when passing urine, an unusual vaginal discharge and pain in the lower belly.

-Some guys may notice
+Some penis owners may notice

 Whitish or yellow discharge from the penis, burning or pain when passing urine and irritation or soreness around the urethra (opening of the penis).